There is so much more to San Francisco apart from being the financial, commercial, and cultural center of Northern California.

-The majestic Golden Gate Bridge is quite possibly the embodiment of San Francisco.
+The Golden Gate Bridge is one of the most photographed landmarks in San Francisco.

-With its awe-inspiring 746-foot tall towers, distinctive orange color, and expansive main cables – it is one of the most photographed bridges in the world.
+It features awe-inspiring 746-foot tall towers, a distinctive orange color, and expansive main cables.

-This suspension bridge spans the mile-wide strait of Golden Gate, which connects the San Francisco Bay to the Pacific Ocean.
+This suspension bridge spans the mile-wide strait connecting the San Francisco Bay to the Pacific Ocean.

 12/ Haunted San Francisco